visualitypl/textris/README.md

 > You should not call `deliver` after the action invocation when using delay.
 It will be called by the *Textris::Delay::Sidekiq::Worker* worker.

+> You can safely pass ActiveRecord records and arrays as delayed action arguments. **textris** will store their `id`'s and find them upon scheduled delivery.

 Keep in mind that **textris** does not install *sidekiq* for you.
 If you don't have it yet, [install Redis](http://redis.io/topics/quickstart) on your machine and add the *sidekiq* gem to `Gemfile`:

 ```ruby